AAFC-Bioinfo-AAC/template-repository/README.md

 ## Contribution

-*Provide guidelines for contributing to the project, if applicable.*
+*Optional section: Provide guidelines for contributing to the project, if applicable.*

 If you would like to contribute to this project, please review the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md) and ensure you adhere to our [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) to foster a respectful and inclusive environment.